Data Centers in Carlow

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Ireland offers a significant tax incentive with an exemption from the 23% VAT on data center equipment purchases.
-This advantage directly reduces the capital expenditure required for hardware refreshes and new deployments, improving the total cost of ownership.
+Tax Advantage For Data Centers: The primary financial benefit is a specific exemption from the 6% sales tax on data center equipment.
+This reduces the capital expenditure required for hardware refreshes and initial deployments.

 Natural Disaster Risk